-Whether it’s flu season or you’re fighting off an icky summer cold, throat lozenges are one of the go-to items you may find yourself reaching for at the pharmacy.
+Whether it’s flu season or you’re fighting off an icky cold, throat lozenges are one of the go-to items you may find yourself reaching for at the pharmacy.
 There are plenty of different flavors and brands to choose from, so it’s important to be strategic about choosing the right throat lozenges to relieve your throat symptoms.
-We checked in with Orlando, FL-based health expert and surgeon Jamin Brahmbhatt, MD, to find out which ingredients to look for and which to avoid.
+We checked in with Orlando, Florida-based health expert and surgeon Jamin Brahmbhatt, MD, to find out which ingredients to look for and which to avoid.
 Plus, he let us in on a few at-home remedies.

 Which throat lozenges work best?

 It’s important not to reach for just any throat lozenges.
 “Opt for sugar-free lozenges,” Dr. Brahmbhatt says.
 “Cough drops contain about 15 calories each and those calories can add up fast,” he says.
 His pick is sugar-free menthol-based drops.
 Keep in mind that the sugar substitutes in these drops may cause stomach issues for some people.